soskek/chainer-openai-transformer-lm/README.md

-# PyTorch implementation of OpenAI's Finetuned Transformer Language Model
+# Chainer implementation of OpenAI's Finetuned Transformer Language Model

-This is a PyTorch implementation of the [TensorFlow code](https://github.com/openai/finetune-transformer-lm) provided with OpenAI's paper ["Improving Language Understanding by Generative Pre-Training"](https://blog.openai.com/language-unsupervised/) by Alec Radford, Karthik Narasimhan, Tim Salimans and Ilya Sutskever.
+This is a **Chainer** implementation of the [TensorFlow code](https://github.com/openai/finetune-transformer-lm) provided with OpenAI's paper ["Improving Language Understanding by Generative Pre-Training"](https://blog.openai.com/language-unsupervised/) by Alec Radford, Karthik Narasimhan, Tim Salimans and Ilya Sutskever.

-This implementation comprises **a script to load in the PyTorch model the weights pre-trained by the authors** with the TensorFlow implementation.
+This implementation comprises **a script to load in the Chainer model the weights pre-trained by the authors** with the TensorFlow implementation.
+This is made from [pytorch implementation](https://github.com/huggingface/pytorch-openai-transformer-lm) by line-level replacements as possible.
+If you are interested in differences, see [a diff](https://github.com/soskek/chainer-openai-transformer-lm/commit/b2b971e460e66d8318c2ff0c1b48621856509673) as an example.
+This does not always contain implementations which are conventionally natural for chainer, but you can enjoy alignments with pytorch (and tensorflow).

 ![Transformer Language Model](assets/ftlm.png)

 The model classes and loading script are located in [model_py.py](model_py.py).

-The names of the modules in the PyTorch model follow the names of the Variable in the TensorFlow implementation.
+The names of the modules in the Chainer model follow the names of the Variable in the TensorFlow implementation.
 This implementation tries to follow the original code as closely as possible to minimize the discrepancies.

 This implementation thus also comprises a modified Adam optimization algorithm as used in OpenAI's paper with:
 - fixed weights decay following the work of [Loshchilov et al.](https://arxiv.org/abs/1711.05101), and